-- 1. collect, select and critically evaluate professional literature and information sources; - 2. construct appropriate macro and micro structure in a paper; - 3. apply correct citation and referencing; - 4. define the basic elements of presentations: - 5. select effective presentation techniques in speech making. - 6. apply systematic approach and critical thinking to research and writing; - 7. conduct effective literature survey; - 8. show timed speaking activities for 2 to 10 minutes on a given topic.
+- 1. apply systematic approach and critical thinking to research and writing (PILO4), - 2. collect, select and critically evaluate professional literature and information sources (PILO4), - 3. understand and apply correct citation and referencing (PILO6), - 4. define the basic elements of presentations (PILO2), - 5. understand and select effective presentation techniques in speech making (PILO6), - 6. show timed speaking activities for 2 to 10 minutes on a given topic (PILO6).